ScottMcGready/the-conference-bible/types_of_conference.md

 # Types of conference

-Considering which [type of conference](#speaker-cohort) you want to run and what [format](#format) early helps planning immensely.
-While it's not impossible to run a free for all style conference, both in terms of [speaker types](#speaker-cohort) *and* [format](#format), it can exponentially increase the difficulty when combining multiple in order to run it efficiently.
+Considering which type of conference you want to run and what [format](#format) early helps planning immensely.
+While it's not impossible to run a free for all YOLO style conference, both in terms of [speaker types](types_of_speaker.md) *and* [format](#format), it can increase the difficulty when combining multiple in order to run it efficiently.

 ## Format

-There are three types of format your conference can benefit from - [in-person](#in-person), [virtual](#virtual), and [hybrid](#hybrid).
+There are three main types of format your conference can benefit from - [in-person](#in-person), [virtual](#virtual), and [hybrid](#hybrid).
 Each have their own benefits, and challenges, associated and this should play into any consideration when planning the format of your conference.

 ### In-person

 Pre, and post, pandemic this is the most common form of event you may encounter.
-Given that it's a purely physical event, it requires a suitable venue, AV equipment, and potentially catering, or security on site.
+Given that it's a purely physical event, it requires a suitable [venue](venue.md), AV equipment, health and safety staff, and potentially catering, or security on site.

 Venues that tick all the boxes can be difficult to obtain, and some may even object to the type of conference run at their location.
 Care should be taken when selecting sponsors, exhibitors, speakers, and even attendees in mind of the venue's own code of conduct, ethics, rules, or morals.
 Having an open and candid relationship with the venue allows for any issues and concerns to be addressed ahead of the event.